-The Elliot Wave indicator looks at the swings in price action influenced by the collective psychology of traders.
+The Elliott Wave indicator looks at the swings in price action influenced by the collective psychology of traders.
 These swings are often come in repetitive patterns, or waves, and by identifying the early stages, crypto traders can make predictions about where the price will go next as the waves continue along the pattern.

-Breaking down the Elliot Wave trading pattern
+Breaking down the Elliott Wave trading pattern

-There are two different types of waves identified by the Elliot Wave indicator: impulsive and corrective.
+There are two different types of waves identified by the Elliott Wave indicator: impulsive and corrective.
 An impulsivewave goes in the same direction as the overall trend and is comprised of five waves.
 The rhythm of these waves is described as in the image below: waves 1 – 3 – 5 are trend-supporting, while 2 and 4 are corrections within this particular trend.

 The explanation of these five waves can be seen as follows: